-- 1. Insert Faraday cup at the entrance of 1/4 Cryomodule.
+- 1. Insert Faraday cup at the entrance of /4 Cryomodule.
 Lock and Tag the cup.
-Verify that the valve in front of the 1/4 cryomodule is CLOSED and cannot be opened via EPICS (i.e., the compressed air line is NOT attached to the OPEN spigot of the valve) - 2.
+Verify that the valve in front of the /4 cryomodule is CLOSED and cannot be opened via EPICS (i.e., the compressed air line is NOT attached to the OPEN spigot of the valve) - 2.
 The following is an overview of the PSS sweep.
 Use the complete detailed sweep procedure and map attached to this OSP.
-A copy will also be maintained in the Control Room. - i) Post the top (mezzanine) of Cave 1 as a restricted area - ii) Inform all occupants to leave the UITF enclosure - iii) Close both doors
+A copy will also be maintained in the Control Room.
+A Sweep procedure checklist will be used to remind the Operator to perform specific tasks, like verify the position of the Faraday Cup upstream of the /4 cryomodule, locked in place. - i) Inform occupants of the Cave1 roof of impending keV beam operations, alert them to the personal dosimeter requirement.
+Verify RCD signage is properly posted - ii) Inform all occupants to leave the UITF enclosure - iii) Close both doors celerator Facility